ESD Walking Test Kits

 - Charge Plate Accessory: Verifies Ionizer Balance and Decay Times

-The Walking Test is a required test used to verify ESD floors and footwear are working properly.
+The Walking Test is a required test used to verify ESD floors and ESD footwear are working together as a system.
+It is possible that a floor and the footwear could function properly when tested separately but do not eliminate static when used together in a real work situation.
 The walking test is a six step pattern performed to measure the amount of voltage generated on person while walking.
 It is used to simulate real-world motions of people walking through an ESD protected area.
 If a floor and ESD footwear system is properly grounding a person, no more than 100 volts will be generated on the body.

 The ESD “Walking Test” measures the effectiveness of a ESD flooring/footwear system to remove charges from the operator through the flooring.
 The 2014 version of the ESDA’s S20.20 requires Operator Charge Generation measurements via the Walking Test to qualify all combinations of flooring and footwear used for ESD control.
 A Walking Test Flooring Assessment performed by a Transforming Technologies sales representative will help establish a baseline for the flooring/footwear portion of an ESD Control Plan.
 Some area restrictions apply.